open-telemetry/opamp-spec/specification.md

 Bitmask of flags defined by AgentCapabilities enum.
-All bits that are not defined in AgentCapabilities enum MUST be set to 0 by the Agent.
+All bits that are not defined in AgentCapabilities enum MUST be set to 0 by the Client.
 This allows extending the protocol and the AgentCapabilities enum in the future such that old Agents automatically report that they don't support the new capability.
 This field MUST be always set.